benihime91/benihime91/README.md

 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to read thriller and mystery novels
 - 🤔 I’m looking for help with Julia Language
-- 💬 Ask me about TensorFlow2.x
+- 💬 Ask me about TensorFlow2.x, PyTorch
 - 😄 Pronouns: He/him.

 ### **Connect with me**: